green-coding-solutions/documentation/content/en/docs/installation/installation-windows.md

 weight: 903
 ---

+{{< callout context="caution" icon="outline/alert-triangle" >}}
-{{< alert icon="⚠" text="Running the GMT on Windows with WSL is only meant for development and testing of usage scenarios!
+Running the GMT on Windows with WSL is only meant for development and testing of usage scenarios!
 It is not possible to use this setup for actual measurements.
-However, once you have a working usage scenario you can hand that in on our <a href=/docs/measuring/measuring-service/>measurement cluster</a> for a proper measurement." />}}
+However, once you have a working usage scenario you can hand that in on our <a href=/docs/measuring/measuring-service/>measurement cluster</a> for a proper measurement.
+{{< /callout >}}

 GMT can only run on Windows with the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL).
 Before installing GMT make sure you have a working WSL environment.